poanetwork/poa-test-setup/README.md

 `npm run launch-ceremony-light`

 #### Expected results:
-- 1 initital key is generated
+- one initial key is generated
-- Initial key password, private key is generated to `.keys/initial_keys` folder
+- initial key password, private key are generated to `.keys/initial_keys` folder
 - e2e test of Ceremony DApp is executed
-- Mining address, password and private key is copied to `./keys/mining_keys` folder
+- mining address, password, and private key are copied to `./keys/mining_keys` folder
-- Payout address, password and private key is copied to `./keys/payout_keys` folder
+- payout address, password, and private key are copied to `./keys/payout_keys` folder
-- Voting address, password and private key is copied to `./keys/voting_keys` folder
+- voting address, password, and private key are copied to `./keys/voting_keys` folder
-- Initital key is removed
+- initial key is removed
-- Most ETH from initial key is transfered to voting keys
+- most ETH from initial key is transferred to voting keys
-- Validator node is started at RPC ports `8550`
+- validator node is started at RPC port `8550`

-### Set Validators' personal data
+### Set Validator's personal data

-*Note*: can be started after [previous step is completed](#launch-ceremony)
+*Note*: can be started after [the previous step is completed](#launch-ceremony)

 `npm run set-validators-data-light`

 #### Expected results:
-- 1 validator filled the form with mock personal data in Validator Dapp
+- one validator filled the form with mock personal data in Validator DApp

 ### Add validator from Governance

-*Note*: can be started after [previous step is completed](#set_validators_personal_data)
+*Note*: can be started after [the previous step is completed](#set_validators_personal_data)

 `npm run add-validator`